Text elements provide a supereasy way to add text animations that accelerate results and deliver professional-looking videos with no effort.

 - The movie includes a scene with 2 elements: a video element and a text element

-- The video element just links to the beach video and sits on the background
+- The video element just links to the beach video that sits on the background

 - The text element uses the